Club trip

 Who runs the D&DGCS?

 The members do.
-All events are decided by whoever turns up at the quarterly meetings.
+All events are decided by whoever turns up at the meetings.
 There are club officers to do specific jobs, but there is no organising committee.

 Tell me more about the society's officers.